Commitments to Repair and Liberation

 In the face of this endemic violence, the South remains a place of unyielding community, creativity, and love.
 In Atlanta and across the South, I see the people I love in acts of collective care—sharing food, making art, navigating conflict, experimenting, and building vibrant, interdependent lives.
 My commitment is to ensure our communities, cultural hubs, and resistance movements are fully funded, resourced, and recognized as the essential heart of innovation and liberation that they are, especially given that the very wealth meant to resource us has been amassed and maintained through exploitation.

-My commitment is to ensure our communities, cultural hubs, and resistance movements are fully funded, resourced, and recognized as the essential heart of innovation and liberation that they are, especially given that the very wealth meant to resource us has been amassed and maintained through exploitation.
+My commitment is to ensure our communities, cultural hubs, and resistance movements are more fully resourced and recognized as the essential hearts of innovation and liberation that they are, especially given that the very wealth meant to fund us has been amassed and maintained through exploitation.

 This critique extends directly to the philanthropic sector.
 The very endowments that fund the philanthropic and evaluation fields were largely amassed and are maintained through the extractive processes of racial capitalism, colonialism, and genocide, ultimately reinforcing the power of white institutions.